Non-vanishing of Kolyvagin systems and Iwasawa theory: Introduction

 In the first part of this paper we prove Kolyvagin's conjecture in cases where \eqref{eq:irred} is not necessarily satisfied, and we also relax the ramification hypotheses.
 The paper considers Eisenstein primes $p$ as well as cases where

-Our method relies on anticyclotomic Iwasawa theory, recent developments towards anticyclotomic main conjectures, and ideas introduced in \cite{eisenstein_cyc}.
-A key ingredient is a Kolyvagin system bound with ``error terms'' obtained in \emph{op.\,cit.} allowing us to control the size of the Tate--Shafarevich group of certain anticyclotomic twists of $T$ by characters $\alpha$ with $\alpha\equiv 1\pmod{p^m}$ for $m\gg 0$.
-When \eqref{eq:irred} is satisfied, the error terms are zero and when a certain Iwasawa Main Conjecture is known, our methods also yield a proof of the \emph{refined Kolvyagin conjecture} due to W.\,Zhang \cite[Conj.~4.5]{zhang-CDM}. \sk
+Our method relies on anticyclotomic Iwasawa theory, recent developments towards anticyclotomic Main Conjectures, and ideas introduced in \cite{eisenstein_cyc}.
+A key ingredient is the Kolyvagin system bound with ``error terms'' obtained in \emph{op.\,cit.}, which allows us to control the size of the Tate--Shafarevich group of certain anticyclotomic twists of $T$ by characters $\alpha$ with $\alpha\equiv 1\pmod{p^m}$ for $m\gg 0$.
+When \eqref{eq:irred} holds, the error terms are zero, and when a certain Iwasawa Main Conjecture is known our methods also yield a proof of the \emph{refined Kolvyagin conjecture} made by W.\,Zhang \cite[Conj.~4.5]{zhang-CDM}. \sk

 We now describe the main result precisely.
 Let $G_{\Q}$ be the absolute Galois group of $\Q$ and $G_p\subset G_\Q$ a decomposition group at $p$.
 Denote by $\omega:G_\Q\rightarrow\mathbb{F}_p^\times$ the Teichm\"{u}ller character.